 11.3.1 if the buyer is permitted to obtain a refund from the event organisers or the original ticket retailer directly, he should do so (note that any transaction costs which might apply in processing such refund - for example an administrative fee imposed by the event organiser - will be the buyers responsibility);

-11.3.2 if the buyer is not permitted to obtain a refund from the event organisers or the original ticket retailer directly, the buyer agrees to return the ticket(s) to the seller (at the buyers cost) as soon as possible (taking into account how close in time the event is) to enable the seller to claim a refund from the event organiser or the retailer that sold the ticket(s) to the seller originally, which the seller should pass on to the buyer via Paypal.
+11.3.2 if the buyer is not permitted to obtain a refund from the event organisers or the original ticket retailer directly, the buyer agrees to return the ticket(s) to the seller (at the buyers cost) as soon as possible (taking into account how close in time the event is) to enable the seller to claim a refund from the event organiser or the retailer that sold the ticket(s) to the seller originally, which the seller should pass on to the buyer via PayPal.

 In either case, the buyer will not be entitled to a refund or reimbursement for any indirect or unforeseeable costs such as travel, accommodation, loss of earnings etc.